 “My family has really helped with Noah and have been there for him, because they know how important softball is for me.”

 Dempsey responded to that conversation by making calls.

-The Gross Catholic community and opposing team rallied together to make signs, order balloons and bring a walk to the field.
-The NEN team even made Noah’s Ark T-shirts.
+The Gross High community and fans of Northeast Nebraska, a consolidated softball program, rallied together to make signs, order balloons and bring a walk to the field.

 Dempsey said it was a “no-brainer” to organize the walk.